TV Series Like Buried By The Bernards

 Shows Like Buried By The Bernards

-If you enjoyed watching Buried By The Bernards, you will also love watching those shows!
+If you liked Buried By The Bernards, you will also enjoy watching the following series!

 Robyn McCall, an enigmatic woman with a mysterious background, uses her extensive skills to help those with nowhere else to turn.
 McCall comes across to most as an average single mom who is quietly raising her teenage daughter.
 But to a trusted few, she is "The Equalizer" -- an anonymous guardian angel and defender of the downtrodden, who's also dogged in her pursuit of personal redemption.